-Next, we discuss the choices of the loss $f(\cdot)$.
-There are many candidates for the loss function $f(\cdot)$, including the entropy function $f(x)=x\log(x)$ \citep{hainmueller2012entropy}, the negative of empirical likelihood $f(x)=-\log(x)$, the quadratic function $f(x)=(x-1/n)^2$ by \cite{zubizarreta2015stable}, the distance measure by \cite{chan2016globally}, and the Bregman distance by \cite{Josey2021}.
-We prefer the entropy function $f(x)=x\log(x)$ in this paper for its stable performance and theoretical properties.
+Next, we discuss the choice of the loss function $f(\cdot)$.
+One may use the entropy function $f(x)=x\log(x)$ \citep{hainmueller2012entropy}, the negative of empirical likelihood $f(x)=-\log(x)$, the quadratic function by \cite{zubizarreta2015stable}, the distance measure by \cite{chan2016globally}, and the Bregman distance by \cite{Josey2021}, among others.
+We prefer the entropy function $f(x)=x\log(x)$ for its stable performance and theoretical properties.

-The choice of the basis functions is important for the consistency of the balancing methods \citep[e.g.][]{zhao2016entropy}, which generally requires that the linear combination of the $\phi_k(\cdot)$'s coincides with the linear predictor in the propensity score or the outcome model.
-The default choice is the first and second moments of $X$, and sometimes the interaction terms are included.
-Motivated by the theory of Reproducing Kernel Hilbert Space (RKHS), as was explored in several related work \citep{wong2018kernel,Zhao2019,Hazlett2020}, we also consider the alternative choice $\Phi(X)=(K(X,X_1),\cdots,K(X,X_n))^\top$ in the high-dimensional setting where the dimension of the covariates $p$ is large compared to sample size $n$.
+The choice of the basis functions is important for the consistency of the balancing methods \citep[e.g.][]{zhao2016entropy}.
+In practise, we consider the first and second moments of $X$ as the basis functions, and sometimes the interaction terms are included.
+Motivated by the theory of Reproducing Kernel Hilbert Space (RKHS) \citep{wong2018kernel,Zhao2019,Hazlett2020}, we also consider the second choice $\Phi(X)=(K(X,X_1),\cdots,K(X,X_n))^\top$ when the dimension of the covariates $p$ is large compared to the sample size $n$.
 Here, $K(\cdot,\cdot)$ is a pre-specified kernel function \citep[e.g.,][]{mohri2018foundations}, and the number of basis functions is $K=n$.

 In the following, we study the dual of the primal optimization problem \eqref{9}.
-By the Fenchel duality theory \citep{Bertsekas2016,mohri2018foundations}, we show that the dual problem is equivalent to fitting a regularized propensity score model with an $\ell_2$ norm penalty.
-In Theorem \ref{thm1}, we formally establish the connection between Mahalanobis balancing and $\ell_2$ shrinkage estimation of a propensity score model.
+By the Fenchel duality theory \citep{Bertsekas2016,mohri2018foundations, MordukhovichNam2022}, we show that the dual problem is a regularized propensity score model with an $\ell_2$ norm penalty.
+In Theorem \ref{thm1}, we formally establish the connection between Mahalanobis balancing and $\ell_2$ shrinkage estimation of the propensity score model.